satyamsah/satyamsah/README.md

 ## Database and tables:
-create the 2 databases for employee and salaryslab by excuting the mysql script[here](https://github.com/satyamsah/microservice/tree/master/sqlscript): a.create-employee.sql : It is creating employee table to stire emp id, name, dept,gender . b.create-salaryslab.sql : It is creating a salaryslab table with dept , deignation and salary as columns.The reason is to create a relation between department and designation to map them to fixed salary.
+create the 2 databases for employee and salaryslab by excuting the mysql script[here](https://github.com/satyamsah/microservice/tree/master/sqlscript):

+1) create-employee.sql : It is creating employee table to stire emp id, name, dept,gender .
+2) create-salaryslab.sql : It is creating a salaryslab table with dept , deignation and salary as columns.The reason is to create a relation between department and designation to map them to fixed salary.

 ## Booting the micoservices :